thecolourfoundation/Commes/README.md

 ## Cryptographic primitives

-QuantumShield implements the NIST Post-Quantum Cryptography standard finalists:
+Commes implements the NIST Post-Quantum Cryptography standard finalists:

 **CRYSTALS-Kyber-768** — a lattice-based key encapsulation mechanism (KEM) whose security reduces to the hardness of the Module Learning With Errors (MLWE) problem.
 Used for quantum-safe key exchange.